Kolmogorov-Arnold Energy Models: Fast, Interpretable Generative Modeling: Guidance on annealing

-\cite{CALDERHEAD20094028} demonstrated that uniformly scheduling the discretized temperatures in Eq.~\ref{eq:tempsarray} results in unequal contributions of adjacent power posteriors to the Thermodynamic Integral.
-The success of TI and SE, relies on selecting each $t_k$ to ensure sufficient overlap of adjacent power posteriors.
+\citet{CALDERHEAD20094028} demonstrated that uniformly scheduling the discretized temperatures in Eq.~\ref{eq:tempsarray} results in unequal contributions of adjacent power posteriors to the Thermodynamic Integral.
+SE is an application of importance sampling, (as derived in Appendix~\ref{sec:SS-IS}), and its success relies on selecting each $t_k$ to ensure sufficient overlap of adjacent power posteriors.
+Similarly, the trapezoid rule in Eq.~\ref{eq:SS-KAEM} benefits through reducing discretization error.

-This overlap ensures a well-conditioned Radon-Nikodym derivative between adjacent power posteriors, as introduced in Sec.~\ref{sec:importance-sampling-theory}, which influences the Monte Carlo estimator in Eq.~\ref{eq:SS-T-KAM}, given that SE is an application of importance sampling, as shown by~\cite{Annis2019}.

 This overlap is quantified by the KL divergence term in Eq.~\ref{eq:disc}.
-Maintaining small KL divergences between adjacent power posteriors can be achieved by clustering temperatures in regions where \( \probP(\bm{z} \mid \bm{x}^{(b)}, \bm{f}, \bm{\Phi}, t_k) \) changes rapidly.
-To accomplish this, we follow~\cite{CALDERHEAD20094028} in adopting a power-law relationship to schedule the temperatures of Eq.~\ref{eq:tempsarray}:
+Maintaining small KL divergences between adjacent power posteriors can be achieved by clustering temperatures in regions where \( p_{f, \Phi}(\boldsymbol{z} \mid \boldsymbol{x}, t_k) \) changes rapidly.
+To accomplish this, we follow \citet{CALDERHEAD20094028} in adopting a power-law relationship to schedule the temperatures of Eq.~\ref{eq:tempsarray}:

-The effect of varying \( p \) on the schedule between 0 and 1 is visualized in Fig.~\ref{fig:schedule}.
-When \( p > 1 \), spacing becomes denser near \( t = 0 \), while \( p < 1 \) creates denser spacing near \( t = 1 \).
-The impact of varying \( p \) on the discretized Thermodynamic Integral of Eq.~\ref{eq:disc} is illustrated in Fig.~\ref{fig:1x3_trapezoids}.
-The plots demonstrate that for \( p > 1 \), the trapezoidal bins are clustered closer to \( t = 0 \), concentrating the discrete approximation error towards \( t = 1 \).

-The study by~\cite{CALDERHEAD20094028} derives an analytic term for an optimal tempering distribution in the context of linear regression models, where the power posterior in Eq.~\ref{eq:power-post} is used to evaluate the plausibility of model parameters in relation to the data, rather than reflecting a latent variable posterior.
-However, their findings may not hold in the context of T-KAM and generative modeling, making $p$ and the temperature schedule difficult variables to tune.
+The study by \citet{CALDERHEAD20094028} derives an analytic term for an optimal tempering distribution in the context of linear regression models, where the power posterior in Eq.~\ref{eq:powerposterior} is used to evaluate the plausibility of model parameters in relation to the data, rather than reflecting a latent variable posterior.
+However, their findings may not hold directly for KAEM and generative modeling.
+Inspired by the cyclical annealing schedules proposed by \citet{fu2019cyclicalannealingschedulesimple} for mitigating KL vanishing in VAEs, we adopt a similar cosine-based strategy to anneal the power-law exponent $p$ during training:

-Instead, we schedule $p$ cyclically across all parameter updates of T-KAM's training procedure, similar to the previous work of~\cite{fu2019cyclicalannealingschedulesimple}.
-The initial and final $p$'s and the number of cycles are treated as tunable hyperparameters: {